mpicione/picione-portfolio/Call Center Manager Portfolio/Business Projects/Design Thinking Workshop/README.md

 The final step of Empathize that helps to ensure we have a full picture of the customer experience (CX) is Journey Mapping.

-#### Journey map
+#### Journey Map

-Creating a visual representation of the customer's journey creates a narrative we can follow which uncovers additional perspectives, factors, or problems we have not yet anticipated.
+Using a visual representation of the customer's journey creates a narrative we can follow which uncovers additional perspectives, factors, or problems we have not yet anticipated.

 INSERT CUSTOMER JOURNEY FLOW CHART